Learning Disability Quarterly

 Learning Disability Quarterly is a quarterly peer-reviewed academic journal that covers the field of special education.
-The editors-in-chief are Diane P. Bryant and Brian Bryant (University of Texas at Austin).
+The editor-in-chief is Diane P. Bryant.
 The journal was established in 1978 and is published by SAGE Publications on behalf of the Hammill Institute on Disabilities.

 Abstracting and indexing

 The journal is abstracted and indexed in ERIC and the Social Sciences Citation Index.
 According to the Journal Citation Reports, its 2017 impact factor is 2.132, ranking it 5 out of 40 journals in the category "Education, Special" and 9 out of 69 journals in the category "Rehabilitation".